Provar

-The benefits of using Provar’s JavaScript locator
+The benefits of using Automation’s JavaScript locator

-This also provides an additional locator to select elements within a web component by generating a Shadow DOM compliant JavaScript locator.
+This also provides an additional locator to select elements within a web component by generating a Shadow DOM-compliant JavaScript locator.

 Currently, you can use JavaScript locators to test the following elements: